 28 Jun 2012 – Bye Bye Co Kerry

 Sun: Baile an Bhuinneánaigh/Ballybunion, pop app 1,400 is where Catherine’s parents retired to from DUB.
 Wanted to pay respects.
-Mr & Mrs Carrick’s hospitality to my mother during her early 1960s visit to DUB was vaguely mentioned a coupke of years ago.
+Mr&Mrs Carrick’s hospitality to my mother during her early 1960s visit to DUB was vaguely mentioned a couple of years ago.
 Ballybunion is known for its summer seaside location and a golf course that Clinton has been.
 Today the Traditional Irish music lives on and could be heard by the old castle wall!

 Lios Tuathail/Listowel=Tuathal’s ringfort pop app 4,000+.
 Sometimes known as the Literary Capital of Ireland and a number of internationally known playwrights and authors have lived there, including Bryan MacMahonand John B. Keane.
-Nunday, trying to break the Guinness World Record and the largest gathering of people dressed as nuns will be happening this weekend!
+Here in Nunday, trying to break the Guinness World Record where the largest gathering of people dressed as nuns will be happening this weekend!

 Mon: Baile Uí Shíoda/Ballyseedy=town of Sheedy and a lovely walk in Ballyseedy Woods where I finally found a Paddy who will not give any grief 🙂

 Trá Lí/Tralee=strand of the River Lee with a pop app 23,000 and rich in history.
 Kerry County Museum, a good exhibit which depicts life in medieval Geraldine Tralee.
 And the only place with Drinking Consultants that has crossed this life’s journey… 🙂 🙂